Video game addiction: World Health Organization

 The World Health Organization (WHO) had proposed and later included "gaming disorder" in the 11th revision of the International Statistical Classification of Diseases and Related Health Problems (ICD-11), released in June 2018, which was approved by the World Health Assembly in May 2019.
-The use and enforcement of ICD-11 is expected to start on 1 January 2022.
+The use and enforcement of the ICD-11 officially began on 1 January 2022.

 Screening tools

 The first psychometric test to assess IGD was the Internet Gaming Disorder Test (IGD-20).
 This test includes 20 questions designed to assess the extent of problems caused by disordered gaming and the degree of symptoms experienced by gamers.
 The test was first published in a journal article published in the PLoS ONE journal on 14 October 2014.

+AICA-S is another screening tool, which is based on the criteria of addiction in DSM-IV and is considered one of few scales that have actually been validated in clinical settings.

 The Internet Gaming Disorder Scale–Short-Form (IGDS9-SF) is a short psychometric test to assess video game addiction according to the American Psychiatric Association framework for IGD.
 Recent review studies suggest that the IGDS9-SF presents with robust empirical and clinical evidence and is an effective tool to assess IGD.
 Moreover, the scale was adapted in several languages as Spanish, Chinese, Czech, German, and many more.

-On 3 June 2019, a screening tool for Gaming Disorder, specifically as defined by the World Health Organization, called the "Gaming Disorder Test" was published in a journal article.
+In 2019, the "Gaming Disorder Test", a screening tool for gaming disorder as defined by the World Health Organization, was published.
+The tool has been validated among participants from Singapore, demonstrating excellent reliability and validity.

 Risk factors

 The Internet can foster various addictions including addiction to gameplaying.

-Addictive playing of MMORPGs is associated with negative effects, whereas normal play is not.